ScottEKendall/JAMF-Pro-Scripts/Microsoft_Platform_SSO/README.md

 * You need to install v5.2404.0 or newer in your prestage enrollment (for new enrollments) or install via policy (to existing users).
 Company Portal can be downloaded [here](https://go.microsoft.com/fwlink/?linkid=853070)

-JAMF Docs
-* Platform SSO can be found [here](https://learn.jamf.com/en-US/bundle/technical-articles/page/Platform_SSO_for_Microsoft_Entra_ID.html)
-* Configuration Profiles can be found [here](https://learn.jamf.com/en-US/bundle/technical-articles/page/Platform_SSO_for_Microsoft_Entra_ID.html#ariaid-title9)

 #### Ceate pSSO Configuration Profile ####

-You need to have a configuration profile for the Platform SSO that can be deployed.  *IMPORTANT!*  You CANNOT have both SSO Extension and Platform SSO Extension deployed to all users.
+You need to have a configuration profile for the Platform SSO that can be deployed.  *IMPORTANT!*  You CANNOT have both SSO Extension and Platform SSO Extension deployed to all users simultaneously.
 The best way to do this is to create groupings and deploy the pSSO to the users in the group, while simultenously excluding them from the SSO Extension group.
 Screenshot for exxample:

 ![](./JAMF_Configuration_Policy_Groupings.png)